Am I able to apply before I open my center?

 Immediately following the completion of a survey, your organization should do the following:

-The UCA surveyor will send completed documentation with comments to the UCA Accreditation Committee.
+The UCA surveyor will send completed documentation with comments for administrative review.
 UCA then begins preparing your survey response.
 This report identifies only those standards that require a response and/or improvement/action step(s).
 Some areas may also be noted that were rectified by the organization during the survey itself or are simply recommendations based on findings.
 Those areas may be listed but will also indicate that no response is required.

 Within forty-five (45) business days from the site visit, the organization will receive a copy of your report.
 It will be accompanied by a cover letter and instructions for how to prepare the response in electronic format.
 You will then have sixty (60) days to submit any required follow-up action items to the committee for review.